Jeremias215/Azure-SOC/README.md

 ## Architecture After Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/YQNa9Pp.jpg)

-The architecture of the mini honeynet in Azure consists of the following components:
+The Azure-based mini honeynet is structured with the following key components:

-- Virtual Network (VNet)
+Virtual Machines: Two Windows VMs and one Linux VM serving as the honeypots.

+Virtual Network (VNet): Provides network connectivity for all deployed resources.

-- Network Security Group (NSG)
+Network Security Group (NSG): Controls inbound and outbound traffic to the virtual network.

-- Virtual Machines (2 windows, 1 linux)
-- Log Analytics Workspace
-- Azure Key Vault
-- Azure Storage Account
-- Microsoft Sentinel
+Log Analytics Workspace: Central hub for aggregating and analyzing log data.

+Microsoft Sentinel: Integrated with the workspace for threat detection, alerting, and incident management.

+Azure Storage Account: Used for storing logs and other critical data.

+Azure Key Vault: Secures sensitive information such as access keys and secrets.

+BEFORE Metrics:
-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+In the initial setup, all resources were deployed with unrestricted exposure to the internet.
+Virtual Machines had their Network Security Groups (NSGs) configured to allow all traffic, and built-in firewalls were left completely open.
+Additionally, other resources were accessible via public endpoints, with no implementation of Private Endpoints for security.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+AFTER Metrics:
+Following security enhancements, the Network Security Groups (NSGs) were reconfigured to block all traffic except from the designated admin workstation.
+Built-in firewalls were enabled and configured for all resources, and Private Endpoints were utilized to restrict access and secure the environment.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>